Parallel projection: Limitations

 Objects drawn with parallel projection do not appear larger or smaller as they lie closer to or farther away from the viewer.
 While advantageous for architectural drawings, where measurements must be taken directly from the image, the result is a perceived distortion, since unlike perspective projection, this is not how human vision or photography normally works.
 It also can easily result in situations where depth and altitude are difficult to gauge, as is shown in the illustration to the right.

 This visual ambiguity has been exploited in op art, as well as "impossible object" drawings.
 Though not strictly parallel, M. C. Escher's Waterfall (1961) is a well-known image, in which a channel of water seems to travel unaided along a downward path, only to then paradoxically fall once again as it returns to its source.
 The water thus appears to disobey the law of conservation of energy.
+Oscar Reutersvard is credited with discovery of the impossible object, an example of the impossible triangle (top) shown in this mural by Paul Kuniholm.